 -

-The School offers a degree program sequence combining either the Bachelor of Arts or Bachelor of Science degree in Environmental Science and the Master of Science in Interdisciplinary Ecology.
+SNRE offers a degree program sequence combining either the Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree in Environmental Science and the Master of Science (M.S.) in Interdisciplinary Ecology.